 Should I register my artwork?

-‘Registration’ – oh, no!
-This word usually does not evoke a lot of enthusiasm and is associated with a long and winding road through tons of forms.
-Being an artist revolves around the creative process and paperwork is probably not your favourite thing to do but sometimes it simply cannot be avoided.
-In order to take good care of your work, you need to register it.
-Here is how to do so!
+Registration – this word is often associated with a long and winding road through tons of forms.
+Being a photographer revolves around the creative process and paperwork is probably not your favourite thing to do but sometimes it simply cannot be avoided.
+To take good care of your work, you need to register it.
+The registration with our guide should go smooth*.

 Copyright is a basic right and a form of protection provided by U.S. law to all the authors of original works.
 Being an owner, you have the exclusive right to make copies, display and sell your pictures.
 Nobody else is allowed to do so unless they have permission from the author or someone who has derived rights through the author.
 As soon as the work is created, it is already protected by copyright and, technically, neither publication nor registration in the Copyright Office is required but, as mentioned above, there are certain advantages of doing it.